Translation invariant diagonal frame decomposition of inverse problems and their regularization: Conclusion

 \section{Conclusion}

-This work introduced the translation invariant frame decomposition (TI-DFD) as novel tool for solving ill-posed inverse problems.
+This work presents a new approach for addressing ill-posed inverse problems, called the translation invariant frame decomposition (TI-DFD).
 We showed that filtered TI-DFDs yields a regularization method with order optimal rates.
-Advantage of the filtered TI-DFD over iterative regularization methods is the explicit form and thus an efficient implementation.
-Opposed to the non-TI counterparts the TI-DFD does not suffer from typical artifacts known for example for wavelet thresholding.
-As an illustrative example we constructed a TI-DFD for 1D integration using wavelet frames (TI-WVD).
-We demonstrated that filtered TI-WVD works well and improves over the standard WVD with significantly reduced wavelet artifacts.
-Potential aspects of future research are the analysis of nonlinear filters in the TI-DFD or the optimal parameter selection.
-On the application side, constructing TI-DFDs for other operators such as the Radon transform or related transforms using curvelet or shearlet systems is an interesting line of future research.
+Unlike iterative and variational methods, the filtered TI-DFD has an explicit form, which enables efficient implementation.
+The translation invariant structure of TI-DFDs has been found to improve reconstruction quality and reduce artifacts in the context of wavelet thresholding.
+To demonstrate the effectiveness of TI-DFDs, we constructed a 1D integration example using wavelet frames (translation invariant wavelet vaguelette decomposition; TI-WVD).
+Our results demonstrate that filtered TI-WVD outperformed the standard WVD method, with significantly reduced wavelet artifacts.
+In future research, one promising direction is exploring the use of nonlinear filters in TI-DFDs or different parameter selection.
+Additionally, constructing TI-DFDs for other operators, such as the Radon transform or related transforms using curvelet or shearlet systems ate interesting lines of future research .